discordjs/guide/guide/sequelize/README.md

 ### [gamma] Syncing the model

 Now that our structure is defined, you need to make sure the model exists in the database.
 This goes in our `.once('ready')` event.
-This way the table structure gets created, and we do not need to worry about it later.
+This way the table structure gets created, and you do not need to worry about it later.
 ```js
 Tags.sync();
 ```